bogdanbatrinu/bogdanbatrinu/README.md

 Contributing to innovative software projects and continuing professional development in modern software engineering practices.

+Pre-graduation Industrial Placement
+Gubkin Russian State University of Oil and Gas (National Research University) · InternshipGubkin Russian State University of Oil and Gas (National Research University) · Internship
+Mar 2022 - May 2022 · 3 mosMar 2022 to May 2022 · 3 mos
+Volkhov, Leningradskaya Oblast’, Russian Federation · HybridVolkhov, Leningradskaya Oblast’, Russian Federation · Hybrid
+- Consulted local municipal authorities on the main project parameters of the trunk gas pipeline “Murmansk – Volkhov”;
+- Gathered and analysed data on the surrounding environment, transportation links and main supply chain infrastructure that would facilitate or hinder project initiation;
+- Calculated and proposed an initial project proposal in accordance with SNiP 2.05.06-85 equivalent to BS EN 14161:2011 / ISO 13623:2009;
+- Created several modelling scenarios using MATLAB, including stress modelling for proposed pipeline wall thickness and materials selected, supply chain resilience for each construction phase of the project and economic amortisation factors for various pipeline routes;
+- Reported and visualised insights to government and local stakeholders using Power Point, data from Excel models, AutoCAD drawings and Power BI visualisations

+Third Year Industrial Placement
+Third Year Industrial Placement
+Gubkin Russian State University of Oil and Gas (National Research University) · InternshipGubkin Russian State University of Oil and Gas (National Research University) · Internship
+Jun 2021 - Jul 2021 · 2 mosJun 2021 to Jul 2021 · 2 mos
+Remote (United Kingdom) - Greater London, England · RemoteRemote (United Kingdom) - Greater London, England · Remote
+- Researched and analysed main project management policies applied in the construction, operation and maintenance of trunk pipeline compressor stations;
+- Proposed the implementation of a new quality assurance framework for SCADA procedures at the compressor station, that had the potential to reduce gas flow downtime by 17%;
+- Presented my solution to the compressor station manager in an insightful PowerPoint presentation, including slides with AutoCAD technical drawings and visualised Excel data.

+Second Year Industrial Placement
+Second Year Industrial Placement
+Gubkin Russian State University of Oil and Gas (National Research University) · InternshipGubkin Russian State University of Oil and Gas (National Research University) · Internship
+Jun 2020 - Jul 2020 · 2 mosJun 2020 to Jul 2020 · 2 mos
+Remote (United Kingdom) - Greater London, England · RemoteRemote (United Kingdom) - Greater London, England · Remote
+- Gained practical experience in research, analysis and design of industrial policies, particularly in modern welding techniques;
+- Managed and foreseen to completion a short-scale welding project in a controlled environment;
+- Consulted a local team of skilled workers on improving the output of the facility the have been working in by proposing slight changes in materials supplies and equipment used by them;
+- Summarised and presented the results of the placement by using advanced PowerPoint and PowerBI visualisations.

+Geodesy Residential Placement
+Geodesy Residential Placement
+Gubkin Russian State University of Oil and Gas (National Research University) · InternshipGubkin Russian State University of Oil and Gas (National Research University) · Internship
+Jun 2019 - Jul 2019 · 2 mosJun 2019 to Jul 2019 · 2 mos
+Konakovo Village, Tverskaya Oblast’, Russian Federation · On-siteKonakovo Village, Tverskaya Oblast’, Russian Federation · On-site
+- Proposed a resilient solution to handle a setback in a group assignment by applying an optimised digital solution (AutoCAD drawings) to reduce the time needed to complete our work, resulting in the early delivery of the project’s deliverables (the assignment has been delivered 7 days before the deadline);
+- Managed a team of 5 people of various nationalities and cultural backgrounds

 ## 📂 Featured Projects

 ### 🔧 Engineering Analysis Tools